narrowspark/automatic/README.md

 }
 ```

-The `providers` and `proxies` option tells Narrowspark Automatic in which environments this `provider`, `proxy` should be enabled automatically (all in this case).
+The `providers` and `proxies` option tells Narrowspark Automatic in which environments this `provider`, `proxy` can be turn on automatically (all in this case).

 Finally the `script-extenders` option adds a new script executor to the Narrowspark Automatic `auto-scripts`.
-Now you can run `viserio console` commands in the `auto-scripts` section of your `composer.json` application file.
+Now you can run `viserio console` commands in the `auto-scripts` section of your `composer.json` app file.

-The instructions defined in this `automatic.json` file are also used by Narrowspark Automatic when uninstalling dependencies (e.g. `composer remove viserio/console`) to undo all changes.
+The instructions defined in this `automatic.json` file are also used by Narrowspark Automatic when uninstalling dependencies (for example `composer remove viserio/console`) to undo all changes.
-This means that Automatic can remove the Console Provider and Proxy from the application and remove the script executor from Narrowspark Automatic.
+This means that Automatic can remove the Console Provider and Proxy from the app and remove the script executor from Narrowspark Automatic.

-Read the [configuration documentation](doc/CONFIGURATORS.md) to learn everything about how to create configuration for your own packages.
+Read the [configuration documentation](docs/CONFIGURATORS.md) to learn everything about how to create configuration for your own packages.

 Automatic extends Composer
 ------------